Bad Boys (franchise)

-Bad Boys is a series of American action comedy films starring Will Smith and Martin Lawrence as two detectives in the Miami Police Department, Mike Lowrey and Marcus Burnett.
+Bad Boys is an American series of action comedy films starring Will Smith and Martin Lawrence as two detectives in the Miami Police Department, Mike Lowrey and Marcus Burnett.
 The series was created by George Gallo.
-Apart from Smith and Lawrence, Joe Pantoliano appears in all four films, and Theresa Randle appears in the first three films being replaced by Tasha Smith in the fourth film.
+Apart from Smith and Lawrence, Joe Pantoliano appears in all four films, and Theresa Randle appears in the first three films before being replaced by Tasha Smith in the fourth film.
 Michael Bay directed the first two films and Adil & Bilall directed the third and fourth.
 Gabrielle Union, who starred in the second installment, later starred alongside Jessica Alba in a spin-off television series, L.A.'s Finest.

 The series has grossed over $1 billion worldwide.
 The first and fourth films received mixed reviews from critics, the second was unfavorably received and the third had a generally positive reception.

 Films

 Bad Boys (1995)

 Detectives Mike Lowrey and Marcus Burnett have 72 hours to find $100 million worth of heroin before Internal Affairs shuts them down.
 Mike becomes more involved after a friend is murdered by the drug dealers.
 Matters become complicated when Mike and Marcus have to switch places to convince a witness of the murder to cooperate.

 Principal photography began on June 27 in downtown Miami and wrapped August 31, 1994.